cl0ten/anon-install/README.md

   Uncomplicated Firewall Installation (Optional)
 ==================================================

-- Optional: Would you like to install UFW and allow traffic on ORPort 9004 and SSH port 22?
+- Would you like to install UFW and allow traffic on ORPort 9004 and SSH port 22?
 7/7 (yes/no): yes
 Reading package lists...
 Done
 Building dependency tree...
 Done
-Reading state information...
-Done ufw is already the newest version (0.36.1-4ubuntu0.1).
-0 upgraded, 0 newly installed, 0 to remove and 1 not upgraded.
-Rule added
+...

+Rules updated
+Rules updated (v6)
+Rules updated
-Rule added (v6)
+Rules updated (v6)
-Skipping adding existing rule
-Skipping adding existing rule (v6)
 Command may disrupt existing ssh connections.
 Proceed with operation (y|n)? y Firewall is active and enabled on system startup